Saska1618/cluj_restaurants_analysis/README.md

 # cluj_restaurants_analysis

 Steps to implement:
-    1. Webscraping - collect data from Tripadvisor about restaurants from cluj (name, rating, cuisine, last 100 reviews)
+    1. Webscraping - collect data from the restaurants we have from cluj (reviews)
-    2. Tabular Data - Weather Data of cluj from the last year (2024)
+    2. Tabular Data - store the previously collected data in csv
-    3. API - Google Places API - get data from restaurants from cluj (name, rating, type?, last 100 reviews)
+    3. API - Google Places API - get data from restaurants from cluj (name, rating, reviews)
-    4. Data Visualization - types, ratings, no. reviews, no. reviews/rating
+    4. Data Visualization - rating hist, rating/distance regression, reviews emotion hist
-    5. Use RoBerta to analyze sentiments from reviews
+    5. Use sentiment analysis to identify emotions
-    6. Cluster data based on the sentiments from previous step
+    6. Cluster data based on the emotions, distance and rating

+run the app: shiny run --reload app.py